 Applications should demonstrate a commitment between two partners.
-The first being the applicant who, in turn, partners with an LEA or community-based organization.
+The first being the applicant who, in turn, partners with an LEA or CBO.
 This grant requires an applicant to have one primary partner.
-For example, if the applicant is an LEA, its primary partner must be a community-based organization.
-If the applicant is a community-based organization, its primary partner must be an LEA.
+For example, if the applicant is a LEA, its primary partner must be a CBO.
+If the applicant is a CBO, its primary partner must be a LEA.
 The partnership agreement is the partnership grant assurance in the Department's grants management system, the CCIP.
-Applicants must upload a signed copy of this partnership agreement into the application.
-(See Appendix C)
+Applicants must upload a signed copy of this partnership agreement into the application (see Appendix C).